-With the early-warning advantage from real-time detection of reputational risks and high-priority alerts of incidents whenever they happen, communications leaders can be better prepared with a rapid response to avoid an escalation that could damage reputation, reduce revenue, or affect operations.
+With an early-warning advantage from real-time detection of reputational risks and high-priority alerts of incidents whenever they happen, communications leaders can be better prepared with a rapid response to avoid an escalation that could damage their brand's reputation, reduce revenue, or affect operations.

 Learn more about how your brand can develop resilience in the face of accelerating risks by downloading the full study, The Total Economic Impact™ of Crisp Real-time Risk Intelligence.